kun0304/CV-IGRT/README.md

 # Human-Level Comparable Control Volumes Mapping with An Unsupervised-Learning Model for CT-Guided Radiotherapy

-Pytorch implementation for Control Volumes Mapping with An Unsupervised-Learning Model The code was written by Xiaokun Liang.
+Pytorch implementation for Control Volumes Mapping with An Unsupervised-Learning Model.
+The code was written by Xiaokun Liang.

 ## Applications